upday/upday.github.io/_posts/blog/2017-07-18-dealing-with-murphy-s-law-at-upday.md

 modified:
 categories: blog
 author: nicola_miotto
-excerpt: In this blog post we will provide a few insights on the architecture of the _upday_ news app, focusing on the work put on the resiliency and robustness of the componets around the My News feature.
+excerpt: In this blog post we will provide a few insights on the architecture of the _upday_ news app, focusing on the work put on the resiliency and robustness of the components around the My News feature.
 tags: [Resiliency, Architecture, Robustness, SLA]
 date: 2017-07-24T00:39:55-04:00
 ---
-In this blog post we will provide a few insights on the architecture of the _upday_ news app (both backend and frontend), focusing on the work that has been put on the resiliency and robustness of the componets around the __My News__ feature.
+In this blog post we will provide a few insights on the architecture of the _upday_ news app (both backend and frontend), focusing on the work that has been put on the resiliency and robustness of the components around the __My News__ feature.

 ## upday & Samsung